Four Cs of Writing

 Achieve continuity through stress, transitions, sequencing, common subjects.

-Principle 1: Put the most important information in the ends of your sentences, paragraphs, sections of documents, and papers.
+Principle 1: Put the most important information in the ends of your

 Principle 2: Use transitions to glue your sentences together.